jackiegriffin/Exome_seq_SNVs/README.md

 CONSIDERATIONS:

+- Identify $driver mutations$ by looking at $germline$ mutation > 40% AF of mutational burden
+- Identify $passenger genes$/genomic instability through $somatidc$ mutation, AF between 0.1-10%

 - What is the biologic relevance of called variants ?
 - Look at mutation burden and how they compare to data in similar diseases
 - Show nucleotide changes are relevant to other similar tumor related data.

-- Variant allele frequency greater than 40% might be a germline mutation. so lesss thatn 45 % is condisered a somatic mutation. threshold of elow 1% could be noise.
+- <45% variant allele frequency is considered a somatic mutation (>40% =likely germline)
+- < 1% AF is considered noise
+- Set variant allele frequency threshold at 0.01 < x < 0.45

-Bonnie laus threshold to call variant calls was between 0.1% and 10
+- Threshold to call variants seen between 0.1% and 10%

-***

-identify driver mutations through germlne mutation (greater than 40$ allelic frequency of mutational brden from exome seq vs identify passenger genes/genomic instability through somatic mutation (between 0.1-10%)

-aytologous samples from patients for engraftment into mice for murine models